Solar-Powered Candle Making

-Tips for Successful Candle Use
+Tips for Successful Candle Use and Care

 Traditional wax candles provide a classic ambiance that cannot be replaced by any other type of lighting.
 However, a live flame in any setting requires some basic care to prevent fire and any damage that could be caused by melted wax.
 Please review the following safe burning instructions to get the maximum enjoyment from your candles: